 Consistent with the mission of the LAN, the scope the APM Framework is limited to payment models, as opposed to delivery models.
-Because centers of excellence (COEs), patient-centered medical homes (PCMHs), and ACOs are delivery models that can accommodate a wide variety of payment arrangements, they will be listed according to their underlying payment arrangement when they appear in the APM Framework.
+Because centers of excellence (COEs), PCMHs, and ACOs are delivery models that can accommodate a wide variety of payment arrangements, they are listed in the APM Framework according to their underlying payment arrangement.
 For example, a PCMH that participates in a shared-savings/risk model will be classified in Category 3, but a PCMH that receives population-based payments linked to value will be classified in Category 4.
 Although PCMHs and ACOs are commonly understood to be associated with risk-sharing payment models, clear distinctions should be maintained between concepts that describe payment models and those that describe delivery models.
 At the same time, these delivery models have been developed with the goal of driving care coordination and delivery improvements, and will enable more advanced payment models while at the same time requiring more advanced payment models to succeed.

-The APM Framework The APM Framework is depicted in Figure 4.
+The APM Framework

+The APM Framework is depicted in Figure 4.
 The Framework represents payments from public and private payers to provider organizations (including payments between the payment and delivery arms of highly integrated health systems).
 It is designed to accommodate payments in multiple categories that are made by a single payer, as well as single provider organizations that receive payments in different categories-potentially from the same payer.
 Although payments will be classified in discrete categories, the Framework captures a continuum of clinical and financial risk for provider organizations.
 The following discussion identifies the organizing principles that serve as the foundation for each Category, explains how the Categories are differentiated, and highlights examples of APMs in each Category.